lammps/lammps/doc/src/pair_coeff.rst

 means all types from n to N (inclusive).
 A middle asterisk means all types from m to n (inclusive).
-For the asterisk syntax, only type pairs with I <= J are considered; if asterisks imply type pairs where J < I, they are ignored (no error as with non-asterisk arguments).
-Again interally, LAMMPS will set the coefficients for the symmetric J,I interactions to the same values as the I <= J interactions.
+For the asterisk syntax, only type pairs with I <= J are considered; if asterisks imply type pairs where J < I, they are ignored.
+Again internally, LAMMPS will set the coefficients for the symmetric J,I interactions to the same values as the I <= J interactions.

 Note that a pair_coeff command can override a previous setting for the same I,J pair.
 For example, these commands set the coeffs for all I,J